Liz Cheney: Same-sex marriage

 In 2013, during her Senate bid, Cheney voiced her opposition to same-sex marriage.
 This caused a public falling-out with her sister, Mary Cheney, who is gay and wrote in a Facebook post, "Either [y]ou think all families should be treated equally or you don't.
 Liz's position is to treat my family as second class citizens."
 (Note: Mary's wife Heather Poe wrote in a Facebook post, "Liz has been a guest in our home, has spent time and shared holidays with our children, and when Mary and I got married in 2012, she didn't hesitate to tell us how happy she was for us.
 To have her now say she doesn't support our right to marry is offensive to say the least.")
 Mary declared she would not support Liz's 2014 Senate candidacy.
 The family spat becoming a focus of media attention was cited as one of the reasons Cheney ended her Senate campaign.

 On September 26, 2021, during an interview with Lesley Stahl on 60 Minutes, Cheney expressed regret for not supporting same-sex marriage.
-She was one of 47 Republicans to vote for the Respect for Marriage Act of 2022, which would codify same-sex marriage into federal law, and passed the House, 267–157.
+She was one of 47 Republicans to vote for the Respect for Marriage Act of 2022, which repealed the Defense of Marriage Act (DOMA) and requires U.S. states and territories to respect same-sex marriages (as well as interracial marriages); its final version passed the House 258–169-1.